-I confidently whipped out my brand new vacuum with amazing carpet cleaning abilities, and within the first several passes over his room, it became clear, ironically amidst a foggy cloud of dispersing baby powder, that this mess was going to take MUCH longer to clean than I had anticipated.
-Five minutes of vacuuming hardly put a dent in the powder-white carpet, and by that point my bagless filter was clogged beyond hope… and is still waiting for me to hose it clean.
+At first I was horrified by the winter-wonderland-disaster.
+Then I confidently whipped out my brand new vacuum with amazing carpet cleaning abilities.
+Within the first several passes it became clear (ironically amidst a foggy cloud of dispersing baby powder), that this mess was going to take MUCH longer to clean than I had anticipated.

 Peter says it beautifully in 2 Peter 1:3-10